awsdocs/amazon-elasticache-docs/doc_source/redis/decrease-replica-count.md

 To decrease the number of replicas in a Redis shard, use the `decrease-replica-count` command with the following parameters:
 + `--replication-group-id` – Required\.
 Identifies which replication group you want to decrease the number of replicas in\.
 + `--apply-immediately` or `--no-apply-immediately` – Required\.
 Specifies whether to decrease the replica count immediately \(`--apply-immediately`\) or at the next maintenance window \(`--no-apply-immediately`\)\.
 Currently, `--no-apply-immediately` is not supported\.
 + `--new-replica-count` – Optional\.
 Specifies the number of replica nodes that you want\.
 The value of `--new-replica-count` must be a valid value less than the current number of replicas in the node groups\.
-For minimum permitted values, see [Decreasing the Number of Replicas in a Shard](#decrease-replica-count)\.
+For minimum permitted values, see [Decreasing the number of replicas in a shard](#decrease-replica-count)\.
 If the value of `--new-replica-count` doesn't meet this requirement, the call fails\.
 + `--replicas-to-remove` – Optional\.
 Contains a list of node IDs specifying the replica nodes to remove\.
 + `--replica-configuration` – Optional\.
 Allows you to set the number of replicas and Availability Zones for each node group independently\.
 Use this parameter for Redis \(cluster mode enabled\) groups where you want to configure each node group independently\.

   `--replica-configuration` has three optional members:
   + `NodeGroupId` – The four\-digit ID for the node group that you are configuring\.
 For Redis \(cluster mode disabled\) replication groups, the shard ID is always `0001`\.
-To find a Redis \(cluster mode enabled\) node group's \(shard's\) ID, see [Finding a Shard's ID](shard-find-id.md)\.
+To find a Redis \(cluster mode enabled\) node group's \(shard's\) ID, see [Finding a shard's ID](Shards.md#shard-find-id)\.
   + `NewReplicaCount` – An optional parameter that specifies the number of replica nodes you want\.
 The value of `NewReplicaCount` must be a valid value less than the current number of replicas in the node groups\.
-For minimum permitted values, see [Decreasing the Number of Replicas in a Shard](#decrease-replica-count)\.
+For minimum permitted values, see [Decreasing the number of replicas in a shard](#decrease-replica-count)\.
 If the value of `NewReplicaCount` doesn't meet this requirement, the call fails\.
   + `PreferredAvailabilityZones` – A list of `PreferredAvailabilityZone` strings that specify which Availability Zones the replication group's nodes are in\.
 The number of `PreferredAvailabilityZone` values must equal the value of `NewReplicaCount` plus 1 to account for the primary node\.
 If this member of `--replica-configuration` is omitted, ElastiCache for Redis chooses the Availability Zone for each of the new replicas\.

 **Important**